The hybrid anti-symmetrized coupled channels method (haCC) for the tRecX code: Usage examples

 While the Helium atom has significant correlation in its ground state, strong field processes are assumed to be effectively single-electron in many cases.
 We examine this assumption for three different situations: photoelectron spectra generated by a short pulse at the extreme ultraviolet (XUV) wave length, strong-field ionization at visible wave-length and high harmonic generation.

 A minimal input for computing photo-emission is (see \lcode{tutorial/200HeHaCC})

 The input \lcode{AxisSystem} directs the code to use a default discretization that is specified together with the pre-processed quantum chemical data and that is safe for standard applications.
 As with any such calculation, convergence needs to be confirmed by varying the discretization.
 The maximal angular momentum \lcode{AxisSystem:lMax} must always be specified.
 For the given laser parameters, \lcode{lMax=4} is sufficient, as hardly more than 1 photon is absorbed.
 The spectrum will be computed on a momentum grid of 200 \lcode{radialPoints}, the plot will be for the channel-wise energy spectrum, and \lcode{iSurff} will be used.
 Laser pulse parameters are intensity $10^{16}W/cm^2$, full width at half maximum (FWHM) of 3 optical cycles and central wave length of 20 nm.
-Unless indicated in the name of the input item, inputs are understood to be atomic units (au).
-We have chosen here to specify \lcode{FWHM} in optical cycles \lcode{OptCyc} rather than the default au.
-Many other input units like seconds, meters, etc. can be specified in a similar way, see Ref.~\cite{scrinzi22-trecx} for a more comprehensive discussion.
+Unless indicated in the name of the input item,{Inputs are understood to be in atomic units (au). } {An exception are names that explicitly indicate the input units, like \lcode{I(W/cm2)} and \lcode{lambda(nm)}.
+However, one can specify the input unit next to the input value.} In this example, we have chosen to specify \lcode{FWHM} in optical cycles \lcode{OptCyc} rather than the default au. {Conversily one could, e.g., give the intensity as \lcode{1 au}, which would correspond to $\approx3.51\,10^{16}W/cm^2$. } Many other input units like seconds, meters, etc. can be given in a similar way, see Ref.~\cite{scrinzi22-trecx} for a more comprehensive discussion.

-Details of the discretization are saved to a file \lcode{axisSystem} in the run directory.
-The most important part in that file is the definition of the actual discretization in the form {